AGProjects/sylk-webrtc/README.md

 ## Development

 Nodejs is needed for development.
 Version >= 4.2 is recommended.
 A convenience `configure` script and `Makefile` are provided.

+Nodejs can be downloaded from https://nodejs.org

+After installation upgrade npm to version 3.0:

+sudo npm install -g npm

 * Install all dependencies